There is no fee unless we win!

 It's important to understand that filing a personal injury claim against the owner has no direct bearing on whether the dog will be removed or euthanized.
 That decision is made independently by animal control authorities based on public safety considerations, not your legal action.

-Is There a Breed-Based Dog Danger Law in Washington?
+Is There a Breed-Based Dog Danger Law in Washington

-Washington state law doesn't label dogs dangerous solely based on their breed.
+Washington state law doesn't label dogs as dangerous solely based on their breed.
 While any dog has the potential to bite, local jurisdictions retain the power to enact breed-specific rules.
 Dogs and their owners can often bypass these restrictions by demonstrating responsible behavior through assessments like the AKC Canine Good Citizen Test.

 Protect Your Rights Before It’s Too Late.
 Call Today.